 I’ve been known to friends and family most of my life as the artist kid/guy because I was possessed of a certain amount of inborn talent that I enthusiastically put on display and it’s simpler to pick out someone as a “good” artist than a “good” writer at a glance.
 Besides, everyone can write, in the technical sense — although everyone can draw in

-the technical sense, too; how that usually turns out is probably evidence not that writing is easier than drawing but that it's more difficult for writers to assess their relative skill than if they were aspiring painters (or carpenters, or yodelers).
-The fact is, however, that I'm really only talented enough to impress folks who can't draw.
-From the moment I begin, it's all downhill, as each commitment of line defines the drawing on the page farther away from what the electric pulse from my brain to my hand intended.
-I've often liked a sketch enough that I refused to go any farther with it, since tightening it up in pencil, let alone rendering it in ink, just kills it.
-I enjoy drawing when it's futzing around, but when there's a real goal, if the result is good — which, on occasion, it still does — yes, I enjoy having drawn, yet I rarely enjoy the tightrope walk of getting there.
+the technical sense, too; how that usually turns out is probably evidence not that writing is easier than drawing but that it’s more difficult for writers to assess their relative skill than if they were aspiring painters (or carpenters, or yodelers).
+The fact is, however, that I’m really only talented enough to impress folks who can’t draw well.
+From the moment I begin, it’s all downhill, as each commitment of line defines the drawing on the page farther away from what the electric pulse from my brain to my hand intended.
+I’ve often liked a sketch enough that I refused to go any farther with it, since tightening it up in pencil, let alone inking to finish, just kills it.
+Yeah, I enjoy drawing when it’s futzing around, but when there’s a serious goal, if the result is good — which, on occasion, it still may be — yes, I enjoy having drawn, yet I rarely enjoy the tightrope walk of getting there.

 People who knew me in my first couple of decades are usually surprised to hear that

-What those friends and even family members never realized was that I was always writing as I was drawing, not only through my homemade comics but in the standalone pictures too.
-If you trained a movie camera on 7-year-old artist me, you'd have seen that for every poster-style image there was also a superhero or spaceship battle raging, with ray beams flying back and forth, perhaps ending up in a total mess but lots of fun getting there.
-I also wrote prose stories by hand and on my mom's nifty old cursive typewriter.
-The drawing just sticks out as more unique.
+What those friends and even family members never realized was that I was always writing as I was drawing, not only through my homemade comics but in the stand-alone pictures too.
+If you trained a movie camera on 7-year-old artist me, you’d have seen that for every poster-style image there was a superhero or spaceship battle raging, with ray beams flying back and forth, perhaps ending up in a total mess but lots of fun getting there.
+I also wrote prose stories by hand and on my mom’s nifty old cursive typewriter.
+Drawing sticks out as more unique, though.

 Almost twelve years ago now, I got sick.
-I'd been married for a spell, I was actually making a vocation out of my lifelong hobby, and things were generally good.
-To be sure, I had my allotment of personal and professional hurdles, but nothing that seemed insurmountable and, hey, the human condition can be rough; that just makes the sweet moments sweeter.
-My wife, my immediate family, and my in-laws were tremendously supportive as we tried to figure out what was going on.
-Through all kinds of medical tests, doctors' visits, and potential remedies, my daily functionality was ridiculously low, right as I wrapped up a massive, complex project.
+I’d been married for a spell, I was actually making a vocation out of my lifelong hobby, and things were generally good.
+To be sure, I had my allotment of personal and professional hurdles, but nothing that seemed insurmountable and, hey, the human condition can be rough; that simply makes the sweet moments sweeter.
+My wife, my immediate family, and my in-laws were extremely supportive as we tried to figure out what was going on.
+Through all sorts of medical tests and doctors’ visits and potential remedies, my daily functionality was ridiculously low, right as I wrapped up a massive, complex project.

-I'm not going to get into the eventual diagnoses.
+I’m not going to get into the eventual diagnoses.
 One thing we discovered was that — whether triggered by or entirely coincidental to what else my body was experiencing — my thyroid was failing, and we hoped that fixing it would be the magic bullet.
-As my GP told me, the thyroid affects just about everything, and luckily, as I knew from family history, it's easily treatable in most cases by a daily pill.
-My genes were also kind enough to bless me with intractable migraines, but those I've had since college.
-What turned out to be the root of my remaining pain, fatigue, and frequent inability to concentrate, though, I'm leery of sharing here — not because it's embarrassing or psychosomatic or even controversial, but because I'm still dealing with how to deal with it best.
-I've accepted it to the extent that I need to; I have ongoing explorations of how to address both the core problem if possible and administer palliative care while doing so; I belong to communities where I can confer with others in the same boat.
-A nasty incident not quite ten years back severely curtailed how open I'm willing to be about certain things in public forums, however, and this is already a big step.
+As my GP told me, your thyroid affects just about everything, and luckily, as I knew from family history, it’s easily treatable in most cases by a daily pill.
+My genes were also kind enough to bless me with intractable migraines, but those I’ve had since college.
+What turned out to be the root of my remaining pain, fatigue, and frequent inability to concentrate, I’m leery of sharing here — not because it’s embarrassing or psychosomatic or even controversial but because I’m still dealing with dealing with it.
+I’ve accepted it to the extent that I need to; I have ongoing explorations of how to address both the core problem if possible and administer palliative care while doing so; I belong to communities where I can confer with others in the same boat.
+A nasty incident not quite ten years back severely curtailed how open I’m willing to be about certain details in public forums, though, and this is already a big step.

 Over a period of days and months following the morning I woke up to the room spinning, my functionality improved, but it took a long time to zero in on what might

-Having my career slip away, and with it the satisfaction that came from becoming a professional in the industry that had fascinated me since childhood, was a disap-pointment of such magnitude as I'd never wish on anyone (except maybe the fella who took to gaslighting me).
-I lost friends, acquaintances, and general camaraderie as the convention trips, participation on chat lists and online forums, and even visits to the local comics shop stopped.
-The complimentary review copies dried up and for the first time in nearly three decades I wasn't buying comics.
-I'll delve into this more another time, but my re-entry into reading and discussing — let alone writing about — comics over the last few years has been very cautious, because having to give it all up again would be devastating on a whole new level.
+Having my career slip away, and with it the tremendous satisfaction that came from becoming a professional in the industry that had fascinated me since childhood, was a disappointment of such magnitude as I’d never wish on anyone.
+I lost friends, acquaintances, partnerships, and general camaraderie as the convention trips, participation on chat lists and online forums, and even visits to the local comics shop stopped.
+The complimentary review copies dried up and for the first time in nearly three decades I wasn’t buying comics.
+I’ll perhaps delve into this more later, but my re-entry into reading and discussing — let alone writing about — comics over the last few years has been awfully cautious, because having to give it all up again would be devastating on a whole new level.

-For the rest of this month I'm going to focus on finishing or reposting essays on television and film, since it's both sweeps and Oscars season.
-I've been livid over the removal of timely posts, a wholly separate problem from not yet having posted in the first place long-gestating pieces that have proved substantive enough that getting my hands dirty with them has been exciting because I do love writing even when finishing them has been difficult.
-I'll be looking into alternatives to Blogger, with both WordPress and TypePad highly recommended but also more complicated and potentially pricey.
-Recommendations are welcome as each platform seems to have its fair share of true believers.
+For the rest of this month I’m going to focus on finishing or reposting essays on television and film, since it’s sweeps and Oscars season.
+I’ve been livid over the removal of timely posts, a wholly separate problem from not having posted in the first place long-gestating pieces that have proved substantive enough that getting my hands dirty with them has been exciting because I do love writing even when finishing them has been difficult.
+I’ll be looking into alternatives to Blogger, with both WordPress and TypePad highly recommended but also pricier and more complicated.
+Suggestions are welcome as each platform seems to have its fair share of true believers.

-The past year of blogging has been at least as fulfilling as it has frustrating, never more so than when I hear from friends and family that it's good to see me writing again or get kudos from folks who have no idea how incredibly hard this often is.
-Enough time has gone by that I'd like it to be more than frivolous, however, and find out whether this plain old blog on whatever I can throw out there is my limit or I can be productive on
+The past year of blogging has been at least as fulfilling as it has frustrating, never as much as when I hear from friends and family that it’s good to see me writing again or get kudos from folks who have no idea how incredibly hard this often is.
+Yet I’d like it to be more than frivolous and to find out whether this plain old blog on whatever I can throw out there is my limit or I can be productive on

 a greater level.
 I hope you’ll stick with me.